-The control lines into the ELT(DT) shall be activated in the sequences identified in Table A.2 and the correct indications in the beacon transmitted digital message shall be checked.
+The control lines into the ELT(DT) shall be activated in the sequences identified in Table A.4 and the correct values of bits 107 and 108 in the beacon transmitted digital message and ELT(DT) status shall be checked.
+The complete test shall be performed once with the automatic activation by external means provided by an ARINC label (or equivalent).